joe-re/sql-language-server/README.md

 ### TODO

-Now only support select statement, we are planning to support other statements in the furure.
+Now only support select statement, we are planning to support other statements in the future.